 The Institute Curriculum Committee consists of 5–13 voting members elected annually by and from Senate constituents, as well as one voting member selected by and from Provost’s Council.
 A majority are faculty, at least two are chairs, and no more than seven may be senators.
 Non-voting members of the ICC serve in an advisory capacity, are selected by the Provost, and consist of up to two members from the Office of the Provost and up to one from the Office of the Registrar.

-- Joyce Polistena (Part-Time Faculty, History of Art & Design, School of Liberal Arts & Sciences) [renewed for AY 21-22]
+- Joyce Polistena (Adjunct Professor, History of Art & Design, School of Liberal Arts & Sciences) [renewed for AY 21-22]

 Senate officers are non-voting ex-officio members of every Senate committee unless otherwise elected, appointed, or specified.

 All Senate committee members and chairs serve one-year terms, renewable without limit.

 - a. reviews and recommends for or against the adoption of proposals for new or revised credit-bearing programs, including recommending changes to those proposals and recommending for approval contingent on the completion of those changes;

 - b. reviews and recommends for or against the adoption of proposals for course additions and changes when those additions and changes impact the requirements of existing or proposed programs, including recommending changes to those proposals and recommending for approval contingent on the completion of those changes;